rohankotanu/mybots/README.md

 ### Creature Brains

-##### Locations of Sensors
+#### Locations of Sensors

-Whether or not each block has a sensor is randomly determined as well.
+Whether or not each block has a sensor is randomly determined.
 Blocks with sensors are colored green, while blocks without sensors are colored blue.

 #### Brain Layout